 I think it would be completely inappropriate for me to give you a forward view of our earnings for Q2.
-I would point you to two external metrics that we track very carefully, which is the vertically-integrated margins that are publicly available in the Pork business, so the vertically-integrated spread, as well as the packer margin.
-I think if you look to those two things, Vishal, will give you the external data you need to come up with a conclusion with respect to the progress that the pork industry is making more broadly in terms of the pace of recovery.
-And then when we come back on August 8 for Q2, we will confirm the progress that we are making in our earnings as appropriate when we release earnings on August 8.
+I would point you to two external metrics that we track very carefully, which is the verticallyintegrated margins that are publicly available in the pork business, so the vertically-integrated spread, as well as the packer margin.
+I think if you look to those two things, Vishal, it will give you the external data that you need to come up with a conclusion with respect to the progress that the pork industry is making more broadly in terms of the pace of recovery.
+And then when we come back on August 8th for Q2, we will confirm the progress that we are making in our earnings as appropriate when we release earnings on August 8th.
+Vishal Shreedhar - Analyst, National Bank Financial

 Okay.
-Why not sell the Pork business?
-Why list it as a publicly-traded company?
+Why not sell the pork business?
+Why list it as a publicly traded company?
 You could sell it.
-You can establish certain relationships and contracts to establish the supply that's needed?
+You could establish certain relationships and contracts to establish the supply that needed.